semaphoreci/docs/docs/reference/sem-command-line-tool.md

 sem debug job [Job ID]
 ```

-This will start a new interactive job based on the specification of the old one,
+This will start a new interactive job based on the specification of an old job,
 export the same environment variables, inject the same secrets, and connect to
 the same git commit.